googleapis/google-cloudevents/proto/README.md

 ## Message naming conventions

-While not required for technical correctness, we use a suffix of "Event" for all envelope messages, and a suffix of "Data" for all event data messages.
+While not required for technical correctness, we use a suffix of "Data" for all event data messages.
-Sometimes it can be convenient to combine the two suffixes.
-For example, `DocumentEventData` in the Firestore package is used as the event data message for all document events.
-This approach should only be taken when it is required for clarity.

-We avoid the use either "Event" or "Data" as a suffix for messages which aren't envelope messages or event data messages.
+We avoid the use either "Data" as a suffix for messages which aren't event data messages, to avoid confusion.

 ## Versioning governance